LighT-chenml/CloverRec/README.md

 # CloverRec

-This is an open source repository for our paper in [ASPLOS 2026](https://www.asplos-conference.org/asplos2026/)
+This is an open source repository for our paper in [OSDI 2026](https://www.usenix.org/conference/osdi26)

 > **CloverRec: Cost-Efficient Recommendation Inference on Disaggregated Processing-in-Memory Systems**